KTern/docs-center/docs/content/digital-projects/app-onboarding/_index.en.md

 ![18-view-done](https://storage.googleapis.com/ktern-public-files/product-documentation/App%20Onboarding/18-view-done.png)

 <li>
 If you need to integrate KTern with any of the listed applications, you can select the desired one.
-For example, KEBS is selected here for data integration with KTern.
 </li>

 ![19-integration](https://storage.googleapis.com/ktern-public-files/product-documentation/App%20Onboarding/19-integration.png)